isomerpages/nparks-sgf/_sgf2026-show-highlights/14th International FDSS Cup.md

 <img style="width: 100%" height="auto" width="100%" alt="Orange background with illustrated orchids on the right about FDSS CUP 2026" src="/images/FDSS_Cup_2026_Poster.jpg">
 </div>
 <p></p>
-<p>Our partner, The Floral Designers Society (Singapore) is proud and honored
+<p>Our partner, The Floral Designers Society (Singapore) is proud and honoured
 to present the 14th International FDSS Cup – Floral Designing Competition, held in conjunction with the Singapore Garden Festival 2026.</p>
 <p>The theme for the 2026 edition of the FDSS Cup centres on “The Elements